-The CIMA governing council is accountable for maintaining the integrity, quality and rigor of the CIMA® credentialing system, and controls the policies and mechanisms of developing and propagating the CIMA® qualification and body of knowledge around the world.
-Accomplished subject matter experts, practice leaders, researchers and educators lead various action and quality management groups within the council.
+The CIMA® governing council is accountable for maintaining the integrity, quality and rigor of the CIMA® credentialing system, and controls the policies and mechanisms of developing and propagating the CIMA® qualification and the Investment & Management Accounting body of knowledge around the world.

-Governance of CIMA® is directed entirely toward ascertaining “Continuous advancement, enrichment and growth of the body of knowledge, science, practice and profession of investment & management accounting through design, operation and assurance of ethical. rigorous and industry-aligned qualifications in investment & management accounting”
+Governance of the CIMA Institute is directed entirely toward ascertaining “Continuous advancement, enrichment and growth of the body of knowledge, science, practice and profession of investment & management accounting through design, operation and assurance of ethical, rigorous, standards-backed and industry-aligned qualification and credentialing mechanism in investment & management accounting”

 Individuals assigned on governance responsibilities will always avoid extraneous pressures or biases from breaching the high standards of governance and ethics.